trustoverip/tswg-trust-registry-protocol/specification/v2/core/spec.md

 1. The ecosystem governing authority role (section 4.1).
 2. The trust registry operator role (section 4.2).

 Both roles may be played by the same entity or by separate entities.
 Figure 2 is a diagram of the case where the ecosystem governing authority is also the trust registry operator.

+TODO: Adjust diagram - remove "trust registry ID" and clarify that the BLUE is "your choice".
+The single/multi-operator model is NOT relevant for external implementations (TRQP Consumer) and overall confusing for implementers (TRQP Producer).

 ![images/authority_model_single_operator.png](images/authority_model_single_operator.png)